kpumwong/kpumwong-ness.github.io/_posts/2016-01-04-Extracting-data-with-the-Dune-API.md

 from requests import get, post
 ```

-To create the connection string we need a Dune API key and a function colleting the various attributes into a string we can use.
+To create the connection string we need a Dune API key and a function collecting the various attributes into a string we can use.

 ```python
 HEADER = {"x-dune-api-key" : config('DUNE_API_KEY')}